BrodieVerrall/GLORIA_AU-KNP/Temperature_Data/Temp_README.md

 This folder contains the temperature data recorded on the five summits of Mount Clarke from 2002 - present.

-For clarification on how temperature data where collected, see the GLORIA manual (https://gloria.ac.at/downloads/Manual_5thEd_ENG.pdf)
+For clarification on how temperature data were collected, see the GLORIA manual (https://gloria.ac.at/downloads/Manual_5thEd_ENG.pdf)

-This data has previously been used in the following publications:
+This data has previously been analysed in the following publications:

 1. Pickering, C., Hill, W., & Green, K. (2008).
 Vascular plant diversity and climate change in the alpine zone of the Snowy Mountains, Australia.
 Biodiversity and Conservation, 17(7), 1627-1644.
 2. Pickering, C. M., & Green, K. (2009).
 Vascular plant distribution in relation to topography, soils and micro-climate at five GLORIA sites in the Snowy Mountains, Australia.
 Australian Journal of Botany, 57(3), 189-199.